Aaron-Glave/List-of-primes/README.md

 # Basic program to list primes
-I calculated EVERY prime number less than 1 million!
+I calculated EVERY prime number less than 1 million and a few more!